-I have heard a lot of negative feed back on the radio (Talksport again) about the full debut of Jack Wilshere against Denmark on Wednesday this week.
+I have heard a lot of negative feed back on the radio (Talksport again) about the full debut of Jack Wilshere for England, against Denmark earlier this week.

-Personally I thought he did ok, he didn't set the world alight, but then I didn't expect him too as he’s only a young man still learning his trade.
+Personally I thought he did ok.
+Yes, he didn't set the world alight, but then I didn't expect him to.
+After all, the guy's just as young man still learning his trade.

 Also, at the moment, his tackling reminds me more of Paul Scholes.

-I'm also not sure what some football fans and journalists expected of him on Wednesday, some of the criticism aimed at him has been unbelievable.
-He isn't the new Pele or Maradona for god sake.
+I'm also not sure what some football fans and journalists expected of him against Denmark on Wednesday.
+Some of the criticism aimed at him has been unbelievable.
+He isn't the next Pele or Maradona, for God's sake.

-While we have this mentality we will never be any good.
-We need good players like Wilshere who will keep the ball, not people who just hoof it up the field and run around like headless chickens.
+While we have this mentality in England we will never be any good.
+If England want to improve, we need good players like Wilshere who will keep the ball.
+Not people who just hoof it up the field and run around like headless chickens.